Frequently Asked Questions about Car Accidents

-Car accidents (especially those that cause death, serious injury and substantial property damage) are a difficult time for the persons involved as well as their friends and family.
+Vehicle accidents (especially those that cause death, serious injury and substantial property damage) are a difficult time for the persons involved as well as their friends and family.
 Like any unfortunate event, we don’t expect it will one day happen to us.
 So when it does, you grapple with many questions as you contemplate your next move.
-We look at the most frequently asked questions we encounter when someone contacts Badgley Law Group following an Orlando auto accident.
+Here are the most frequently asked questions we encounter when someone contacts the Badgley Law Group following a car accident in Orlando.

 You do not have to contact the police if the accident did not result in injury or fatality.
 Fender benders may for instance be quickly resolved by the parties involved.
 That said, it is good practice to call the police when there is damage to either vehicle.
 There will be instances when the other driver accepts responsibility at the accident scene only for you to later learn from your insurer that they blamed you for the accident.
 Getting police involved ensures there is an official report of the event that can be be used to your advantage if the matter ends up in court.

 No. The law requires that you stop and make sure everyone involved is okay.
 Administer first aid where necessary and call 911 for assistance.
 Leaving the scene of an accident without providing your details to the other parties is viewed as a hit-and-run incident.
 If the accident was grave enough to cause fatality or permanent injury, you could be facing several years of jail time if convicted.